JiriKrblich/Mluvka/README.md

 - [x] Github page

 ## ❓ How to contribute
-Do you want to help in the development of the font?
+Do you want to help in the development of the typeface?
 Probably the best way is to create an issue that I and others can read and process.
 If you don't have a github account, you can contact me on social media.

 ## ⬇️ Download
 You can download this typeface in **[Releases](https://github.com/JiriKrblich/Mluvka/releases)** on the right side of this page!